allaboutapps/integresql/README.md

     Note over Testrunner,PostgreSQL: Parse the received database connection payload and connect to the template database.

-    Testrunner->>PostgreSQL: Truncate, apply all migrations, seed all fixtures, ..., disconnect.
+    Testrunner->>PostgreSQL: Apply all migrations, seed all fixtures, ..., disconnect.
     PostgreSQL-->>Testrunner:

     Note over Testrunner,IntegreSQL: Finalize the template so it can be used!